inscist/api-guidelines/Guidelines.md

 ### 10.1.
 Resource-based long running operations (RELO)
 Resource-based modeling is where the status of an operation is encoded in the resource and the wire protocol used is the standard synchronous protocol.
-In this model state transitions are well defined and goal states are similarly defined.
+In this model state, transitions are well defined and goal states are similarly defined.

 _This is the preferred model for long running operations and should be used wherever possible._ Avoiding the complexity and mechanics of the LRO Wire Protocol makes things simpler for our users and tooling chain.